georn/Thermostat/README.md

 npm install
 ```

-* Then to run it locally, run the following command:
+* Then to run it locally run the following command and enter `localhost:3000` on your browser:
 ```
 node app.js
 ```
-Then enter in your browser `localhost:3000`

-* If you want to run the test
+* If you want to run the tests
 ```
 npm test
 ```